hannahilea/hannahilea.github.io/blog/ensembler/src.md

 Other features facilitate the logistics of meeting:

-- Ability to feature by musicians who have necessary instruments or equiptment available to borrow, e.g., a piano or drumset, or amplifier on site;
+- Ability to feature by musicians who have necessary instruments or equipment available to borrow, e.g., a piano or drumset, or amplifier on site

-- Ability to match with local venues that offer their space for music playing, at a set fee, for those without private practice space access.
+- Ability to match with local venues that offer their space for music playing, at a set fee, for those without private practice space access

 > "I'm not a musician myself, but I used to love listening to my kids practice.
 Now that I've made my living room piano available on Ensembler, my neighbors stop by to sing show tunes and practice their sonatas.
 My home feels lively again."
 > </br></br>